TAXIIProject/taxiiproject.github.io/about/index.md

 By understanding adversaries’ behavior against a range of targets over a period of time, defenders gain valuable insights into an attacker’s overall goals and strategies.

-TAXII empowers organizations share situational awareness about threats with the partners they choose, while leveraging existing relationships and systems.
+TAXII empowers organizations to share situational awareness about threats with the partners they choose, while leveraging existing relationships and systems.

 > TAXII is the preferred exchange mechanism for [Structured Threat Information eXpression (STIX™) ](https://stixproject.github.io).